Hikmat-Yar/AVRNet/README.md

 ## 6. Contact
-I would be happy to guide and assist in case of any questions and I am open to research discussions and collaboration in Fire Detection domain.
-Ping me at htanveer3797 [at] [gmail] [.com]
+I would be happy to guide and assist in case of any questions and I am open to research discussions and collaboration.